Fine Tune Your Clients Training

 In a car, you already know what “B” is but in a gym environment, many people do not know how to define what their “B” is, nor do they have an accurate means of measuring if the training they are doing is getting them closer to “B”.
 Just like driving a car where you are constantly monitoring you’re on the quickest path to reach your destination, it makes sense to do the same in a training environment – ensuring you’re on track and minimise wasted time in the gym.

 InBody can fulfil both of those requirements.

-When training your clients, you need a way to validate and fine-tune the training methods to make sure they are on track.
+When training your clients, you need a way to validate and fine-tune your training methods to make sure they are on track.